 Doug has been working at the Max Higbee Center since June of 2015, but this isn't his first rodeo.
 Years ago Doug was told that he could go to the zoo if he came and volunteered at a camp for children with special needs.
 Although he thought he'd be volunteering for one day, he instead spent seven summers there, eventually even working as the camp director.
 After getting an English degree from WWU, he continued working with people with disabilities, this time in the Bellingham School District.
 After working as a substitute, he found a job for a few years as a paraeducator in the Life Skills classrooms at Sehome High School, where he also volunteered as a JV baseball coach.
 In his spare time, Doug enjoys running when he finally talks himself into it, reading, and paying way too much attention to the Mariners for how bad they usually are.
 His favorite part about the Max Higbee Center is getting into conversations with members, especially conversations that make him or the members laugh.

-Kari started out 2017 by signing on as a Recreation Mentor at Max Higbee Center.
+Kari started at Max Higbee Center in 2017.
 Before moving to Bellingham, she served 8 years in the Navy and began volunteering as a trip leader for Military Outdoor Recreation, which soon led to a job as a guide.
 It was quickly apparent that her passion was in building community through helping others and providing experiences in the field of recreation.
 After completing her service, she was introduced to the Therapeutic Recreation program through WWU.
 She graduated in March of 2017 and became a Certified Therapeutic Recreation Specialist.
 She first worked with MHC through the recreation program at Western, which inspired her to seek an internship in a community setting.
 After 14 weeks at the National Ability Center it was clear that her heart was in Community Recreation and her home would remain in Bellingham, WA!